Rishi-Sidharda/Rishi-Sidharda/README.md

 - 👋 Hi, I’m @Rishi-Sidharda
 - 👀 I’m interested in ...
 Physics and Math
 - 🌱 I’m currently learning ...
-Nuclear Science
+Number theory
 - 💞️ I’m looking to collaborate on ...
-Physics Enginen
+Physics Engine
 - 📫 How to reach me ... rishisidharda@gmail.com

 <!---